What is low code? Definition, use cases, and benefits

 Shadow IT and governance

-IT might be resistant to low code adoption, and for a good reason.
+IT might be resistant to low code adoption and for a good reason.

 Scalability

 Some developers have an instinctual resistance to low code platforms based on the assumption that any code that isn’t hand-written can’t be robust enough to scale.
 This assumption isn’t true—low code apps can scale to enterprise proportions—but the nugget of truth is that many low code platforms aren’t built with scale in mind.
+However, the simple solution here tends to be picking a low code platform that can develop apps that can scale (psst, Retool).

 How low code will shape the future of software development